Position: Sustainable Open-Source AI Requires Tracking the Cumulative Footprint of Derivatives

 \subsection{Core components}

 \textbf{(1) A lightweight reporting schema.} DIA defines a minimal footprint schema that can be embedded in a model card or repository metadata.
-At minimum, it records: (i) hardware type and device count, (ii) training duration (GPU-hours), (iii) estimated electricity use (kWh), (iv) estimated water use (L) or facility WUE (L/kWh), (v) grid carbon intensity (kgCO\textsubscript{2}/kWh) or training region as a proxy, and (vi) model lineage (base model(s) and major downstream derivatives, when applicable).
+At minimum, it records: (i) hardware type and device count, (ii) training duration (GPU-hours and, optionally, CPU-hours for preprocessing-heavy workflows), (iii) and the estimation method used (e.g., direct measurement via CodeCarbon, hardware-based calculation, or cloud provider API), (iv) estimated water use (L) or facility WUE (L/kWh), (v) grid carbon intensity (kgCO\textsubscript{2}/kWh) or training region as a proxy, and (vi) model lineage (base model(s) and major downstream derivatives, when applicable).
 For inference, direct tracking is more challenging because deployment is decentralized across diverse hardware and configurations.
 DIA addresses this through complementary mechanisms: (vii) standardized per-query energy benchmarks measured under reference conditions (e.g., tokens-per-joule on specified hardware) to estimate local footprint; (viii) optional aggregate usage reporting by inference providers and model hub operators (e.g., download counts, API call volumes); and (ix) deployment efficiency metadata that allows downstream users to project costs under their specific configurations.

 \textbf{(2) Low-friction instrumentation.} DIA reduces reporting burden by integrating automated measurement tools (e.g., CodeCarbon~\cite{codecarbon}, ML CO\textsubscript{2} Impact Calculator~\cite{lacoste2019quantifying}, and cloud-provider sustainability APIs) to generate reports with minimal manual effort.
 For inference benchmarking, standard protocols such as MLPerf Inference~\cite{reddi2020mlperf} can be incorporated into the reporting pipeline to ensure comparable measurements across deployments.
 For water reporting specifically, we acknowledge that facility-level WUE data is often unavailable to end users.
 DIA allows region-based defaults with an explicit data quality tier and uncertainty range (or a clearly flagged “data unavailable” designation), preserving comparability without imposing audit-grade requirements.